Mylliah/holbertonschool-shell/basics/README.md

 ###---- Task 4 :

-	command used to write a script that displays current directory contents in a long format :
+	command used to write a script that displays current directory contents in a long format, including hidden files :
 	ls -la
 	chmod u+x file = * *to change the file's access rights and make it executable* * ;
 	./file = * *to execute script* * ;